 In addition to the independent quality control program a duplicates analysis was added to the QA/QC program.
-A total of 28 duplicates were used for the QA/QC program during the 2016 drilling campaign (Figure 34).
-The slope of the regression lines and the correlation coefficient is very close to unity, indicating a good reproducibility of the results (Figure 35).
+A total of 28 duplicates were used for the QA/QC program during the 2016 drilling campaign (Figure 36).
+The slope of the regression lines and the correlation coefficient are very close to one, indicating a good reproducibility of the results (Figure 37).